-Note: When the C-56M is turned on, it is set to the PIANO I voice.
+Note: When the C-35 is turned on, the C-35 is set to the PIANO voice.

-3. Adjust the volume.
+3.Adjust the volume.

 Slide the volume control to the left to lower the output level, and slide it to the right to increase the output level.